Empathy in children is a hot topic.

 As noted above, a mature sense of empathy requires some pretty complex skills, like the ability to grasp another person’s perspective.
 Children may not develop such skills until they are four or five.
 But there is evidence that even newborn babies are sensitive to social cues.

 And by 12 months, some babies attempt to soothe people who seem distressed or upset.
+Moreover toddlers show a remarkable degree of sophistication when they try to help us (Martin and Olson 2013).

 Read more about these topics in my articles